 - 1. Select a constraint type from the constraint browser. - 2.
 Enter the constraint values in the first row and click OK.
 Click the Save icon. - 3.
 The new constraint is added to the Constraint List.
-The green syntax flag indicates that the syntax check on the constraint was successful.
+The green syntax flag indicates that the constraint was successfully checked.